TommyTran732/Windows-Setup/Debloat/README.md

 - First, go to Settings -> Apps -> Optional features and remove unnecessary features.
 I personally remove everything here.

 - Next, scroll to the bottom and click "More Windows Features".
-Turn Windows feautures on or off and remove Features that you don't need.
+Turn Windows features on or off and remove Features that you don't need.
 On my Parallels VM, I removed everything except Microsoft Print to PDF.
 If you are running bare metal, you should keep HyperV, Microsoft Defender Application Guard, and Windows Sandbox on.

 - Reboot the system